OSGP/Documentation/Userguide/Installation/setupOSGP.md

 ![alt text](./installation-script-screenshots/27.png)

 ### Setting Up Apache Tomcat7 Server Context
+All modules contain their own context.xml.
+In there are the environment variables meantioned where the global and module specific configuration files are located.
+Default they will point to a location in /etc/osp/.

+If you want to deviate from this, you might set up the context.xml in tomcat to be able to redirect in one file to different locations.
+Default you don't need to do this.
+This is optional.
-Setup the Tomcat7 context.xml in the eclipse Servers folder, by copying the entries in `/home/dev/Sources/OSGP/Config/tomcat/context.xml` to map configuration file names to file paths.
+In order to use a custom context.xml, copy the entries in `/home/dev/Sources/OSGP/Config/tomcat/context.xml.sample` to the Tomcat7 context.xml in the eclipse Servers folder, to map configuration file names to file paths.
 ![alt text](./installation-script-screenshots/28.png)

 ![alt text](./installation-script-screenshots/29.png)